Presidential state car (United States): Franklin Roosevelt

 In 1936, President Franklin D. Roosevelt bought a Ford V8 Phaeton coupe and had it equipped with hand controls in direct contravention of a Secret Service directive prohibiting sitting presidents from getting behind the wheel of a car.

 In December 1939, President Roosevelt received a 1939 Lincoln Motor Company V12 convertible—the Sunshine Special.
 The Sunshine Special (so named because the top was frequently open) became the president's best-known automobile, the very first to be built to Secret Service specifications, and the first to be leased rather than bought.
-Built on the chassis of the Lincoln K-series, the Sunshine Special has a 160 in wheelbase, room for 10 passengers, rear doors hinged backwards, heavy-duty suspension, two side-mounted spare tires, and standing platforms attached to the exterior to accommodate Secret Service agents.
+Built on the chassis of the Lincoln K series, the Sunshine Special has a 160 in wheelbase, room for 10 passengers, rear suicide doors, heavy-duty suspension, two side-mounted spare tires, and standing platforms attached to the exterior to accommodate Secret Service agents.

 The Sunshine Special underwent two sets of modifications.
-Firstly in 1941 the car's top was lowered 3 in out of aesthetic concerns.
-Then, in 1942, after the attack on Pearl Harbor, the car underwent the addition of armor, 1 in bulletproof glass, "metal-clad flat-proof inner tubes, a radio transceiver, a siren, red warning lights, and a compartment for submachine guns."
+In 1941 the car's top was lowered 3 in out of aesthetic concerns.
+In 1942, after the attack on Pearl Harbor, the car underwent the addition of armor, 1 in bulletproof glass, "metal-clad flat-proof inner tubes, a radio transceiver, a siren, red warning lights, and a compartment for submachine guns."
 After the second set of modifications, the car weighed 9300 lbs and was 6 ft longer.